oneapi-src/oneAPI-samples/Libraries/oneDPL/dynamic_selection/nstream/README.md

 ## Purpose

-This sample starts with a simple implementation of device offload using SYCL*.
-The second version of the code shows how to introduce Dynamic Device Selection and uses device specific policies that can be selected by supplying different arguments when invoking the application.

-Complete documentation can found in the [oneAPI DPC++ Library Developer Guide](https://www.intel.com/content/www/us/en/docs/onedpl/developer-guide/2022-2/overview.html).  **NOTE: url not final**

 This sample performs a simple element-wise parallel computation on three vectors: `A`, `B` and `C`.
 For each element `i`, it computes `A[i] += B[i] + scalar * C[i]`.
 Additional information can be found on the [Optimizing Memory Bandwidth on Stream Triad](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-memory-bandwidth-on-stream-triad.html) page.
+This sample starts with a simple implementation of device offload using SYCL*.
+The second version of the code shows how to introduce Dynamic Device Selection and uses device specific policies that can be selected by supplying different arguments when invoking the application.

 The sample includes two different versions of the nstreams project:
 1. `1_nstreams_sycl.cpp`: basic SYCL implementation; creates a kernel that targets the system's CPU.
 2. `2_nstreams_policies.cpp`: version of the sample that includes five policies:
     1. Static CPU
     2. Static GPU
     3. Round Robin policy CPU/GPU
     4. Dynamic Load policy CPU/GPU
-    5. Auto Tune poliy CPU/GPU
+    5. Auto Tune policy CPU/GPU

 The varying policies are helpful as follows:
 1. **Fixed CPU:** This is the simplest implementation.
 It can be helpful to start implementations using fixed CPU since any debug or troubleshooting will be considerably easier.
-2. **Fixed GPU:** This an incremental step that simply designates the offload kernel to run on the GPU, isolating functionality to help triage any problems that may arise when targetng the GPU.
+2. **Fixed GPU:** This an incremental step that simply designates the offload kernel to run on the GPU, isolating functionality to help triage any problems that may arise when targeting the GPU.
 3. **Round Robin:** Assigns the function to the next available device as specified in the "universe".
 The capability is particularly beneficial in *multi-GPU systems*.
 Note that performance benefits may not be realized on single GPU platforms but will scale accordingly on multi-GPU systems.
-4. **Dynamice Load** selects the device that has the most available capacity at that moment based on the number of unfinished submissions.
+4. **Dynamic Load** selects the device that has the most available capacity at that moment based on the number of unfinished submissions.
 This can be useful for offloading kernels of varying cost to devices of varying performance.
 5. **Auto-tune** performs run-time profile sampling of the performance of the kernel on the available devices before selecting a final device to use.
 The choice is made based on runtime performance history, so this policy is only useful for kernels that have stable performance.

 [Detailed Descriptions of the Policies](https://www.intel.com/content/www/us/en/docs/onedpl/developer-guide/current/policies.html) are available in the Intel® oneAPI DPC++ Library Developer Guide and Reference.

 >NOTE: Given the simplicity of this example, performance benefits may not be gained depending on the available devices.
 >

 Dynamic Device Selection support customization to allow frameworks or application developers to define custom logic for making device selections.
 Complete reference documentation is available in the [oneAPI DPC++ Library Developer Guide](https://www.intel.com/content/www/us/en/docs/onedpl/developer-guide/2022-2/overview.html).

 ## Key Implementation Details

 The basic SYCL standards implemented in the code include the use of the following:
 - Fixed (CPU and GPU) policies.
 - Dynamic policies Round Robin, Load, and Auto-tune.
 - Basic structure: header, namespace, define universe, setup policies, wrap kernel, and return event. **Note: a return event is required for all Dynamic Device Selection usage.**

 ## Building the `nstreams_device_selection` Program for CPU and GPU